 Amy Bruckbauer ’15

-Amy Bruckbauer received a Fulbright English Teaching Assistantship and will teach English in a Bulgarian school.
-Through courses on campus and the College’s biannual health mission to Nicaragua, she recognized her desire to share English language and American culture abroad.
-After her Fulbright year, Amy plans to continue living and teaching abroad before returning to attend graduate school in a field related to education and international affairs.
+Amy Bruckbauer received a Fulbright English Teaching Assistantship and taught in a Bulgarian school during the 2015-16 academic year.
+Through courses on campus and the College’s health mission to Nicaragua, she recognized her desire to share English language and American culture abroad.
+After her Fulbright year, Ms. Bruckbauer continues living and teaching abroad (in China, Israel, and Chile), intending eventually to attend graduate school in a field related to education and international affairs.

 Read more about Ms. Bruckbauer.